-Process: When the switch is in this position, the display console is connected to either a 2860 channel or a 2870 selector subchannel and is under program control.
+Process: When the switch is in this position, the display console is connected to either a 2860 channel, a 2870 selector subchannel, or a 2880 channel, and is under program control.

 Storage: When the switch is in this position, the type of storage scan operation performed is determined by the storage select setting of the store/display/storage select switch.